-If you press Mic [VFO] while entering a frequency, the new data is accepted for the digits entered and the previous data remains unchanged for the digits not yet entered.
+If you press Mic [VFO] while entering a frequency, the new data is accepted for the entered digits and the previous data remains unchanged for the digits that are not yet entered.

 Note: The 1 kHz and subsequent digits may be corrected depending on combinations of the previous frequency and the current frequency step size.